 2. Sitting Pose

-For men, sitting is pretty straight-forward.
+For men, sitting is pretty straightforward.
 To look bigger than you are, you can always spread your knees widely to inhabit a lot of space and angle your whole body towards the camera.
+Avoid the dick-to-camera shot (especially if you’re wearing shorts) because it’s not a best-seller on dating apps.
 For a leaner look, follow the same guidelines as for standing, detailed above.

 For women, there are two extra tricks you should know.
 First— assuming you’re sitting at an angle— always cross the back leg over the front one.
-There’s less thigh this way.
-Second, for an even cleaner and leaner look, opt to cross your ankles instead of your knees.
+This is a cheat code to hide the thigh a little bit.
+Second, opt to cross your ankles instead of your knees for an even cleaner and leaner look.
+Mess around with this pose with different outfits because crossing legs with pants on minimizes awkward skin showing, whereas if you were wearing shorts or a skirt, you’d have to angle yourself differently.

 3. Neck and Face Positioning